enclustra/meta-enclustra-socfpga/README.md

 1. Prepare 2 bootable SD cards (See section [SD Card](#sd-card) for the steps required to prepare an SD card):
     - One with a default SD card image, which is only used to boot until U-Boot console.
     - The second SD card contains the image to be written to the eMMC flash.
 Make sure that the image to be written to the eMMC is small enough to fit into the DDR memory.
 The recommended partition sizes are: fat 50Mbyte, raw 2Mbyte, ext4 400Mbyte.
 The rootfs partition size can be increased in a later step.

+Two SD cards are required because on Mercury+ AA1 the U-Boot SPL configures the HPS system differently (e.g. 4 data lines for SD card and 8 data lines for eMMC memory).
+Programming the eMMC flash on Mercury SA1 might work with only one SD card, containing the image generated for eMMC boot.

 2. Boot from the first SD card until U-Boot console